The-Kirby-Institute/Cascade_calculations/README.md

 This repository currently contains materials for two separate cascades: the Australian HIV cascade and the Australian Chlamydia cascade.
 This project also provides estimates for a viral hepatitis C (HCV) cascade but materials for this cascade are stored locally and not available in the online repository.
 Cascade estimates obtained from this project have been reported in the ASR since 2015.
 Additional calculations related to these cascades have also been used to produce a number of publications listed below.

 All calculations are primarily conducted using R (currently version 3.3.2) with associated packages (main packages: readr 1.0.0; dplyr 0.5.0; tidyr 0.6.1; ggplot2 2.2.1).
 Some simple calculations are conducted using Microsoft Excel.
 Many of the data files required to run the scripts are not publicly available and have been excluded from the repository.
-Please report an issue if you are wanting to run the code.
+Please report an issue if you want to run the code or contact Rgray@kirby.unsw.edu.au.

 **Repository owner:** Richard T. Gray